s-h-a-d-o-w/spotify-ad-blocker/README.md

 ## Development Notes

+Please note that I am not too familiar with native code development and I was struggling a bit to make things work.
+If you know better and would like to clean up the build progress for various C/C++ code, I appreciate any contribution.

 ### Building

 This is only relevant if you for some reason want to build this project yourself - maybe you